r-box/boxr/cran-comments.md

 * CRAN winbuilder

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was one NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Brendan Rocks <rocks.brendan@gmail.com>’

-License components with restrictions and base license permitting such:
-  MIT + file LICENSE
-File 'LICENSE':
-  YEAR: 2015
-  COPYRIGHT HOLDER: Brendan Rocks